Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_authorization_key"></a> [authorization\_key](#input\_authorization\_key)

-Description: (Optional) The authorization key of the ExpressRoute Circuit.
+Description: (Optional) The authorization key.
+This can be used to set up an ExpressRoute Circuit with an ExpressRoute Port from another subscription.

 Type: `string`